simranwadhawan/stats220/index.md

-## ✨The motivation and inspiration behind the meme✨:
+## ✨The motivation/inspiration behind the meme✨: